 Do you ever replay your day in your mind and wonder where all the time went?
 Yeah, me too.
-I have used lists, charts, and even productivity apps – all in an effort to comb through each aspect of my day and find a way to get some of it back.
-(One app, Real Plans, now pretty much manages meal planning for me.
-More on that later in this post.)
+I have used lists, charts, and even apps – all in an effort to comb through each aspect of my day and find a way to get some of it back.
+I’m not much of an app person, but there is one I love – Real Plans – that manages all my meal planning.

 If you want to plan everything, go for it.
 However, if dinners are where you really feel the crunch, start by just planning those and focus on quick, healthy meals.
 You can always add lunch or dinner later if you want to.